Is it safe to travel to Mexico? Your helpful health and safety guide

 Travelers can also register with the Smart Traveler Enrollment Program (STEP) to stay up to date on any safety concerns and security updates.

-Mexico travel requirements: Visa, passport, and entry information
+Mexico travel requirements: visa, passport, and entry information

 You don’t want your dream vacation to be over before it begins, so make sure you have the right travel documents before you depart the U.S. It might be a short flight, but Mexico has strict entry requirements for tourists and those transiting through the country en route to another destination.
 Without the right documentation, you could be denied entry.